IES Grant competition

 Introduction

-Dr. Neil Heffernan introduces the competition back in 2022 but still relevant as he explains how this works.
+Dr. Neil Heffernan's introduction back in 2022 but still relevant as he explained how this works.

 Who can participate

 IES requires researchers to submit a feasibility letter from E-TRIALS along with their IES proposal submission.
-Researchers will need to submit a feasibility letter request to E-TRIALS by January 6, 2023.
+Researchers will need to submit a feasibility letter request to E-TRIALS.

 Key dates